DoxaLogosGit/Commendations/README.md

 #### HOW DO I PROVIDE FEEDBACK?
 Please post any feedback - bug reports, tanks, criticisms, requests for enhancements and the like - on the following [thread](http://openxcom.org/forum/index.php?topic=3048.0), or simply in the OXC Mods comment section.

 #### CHANGELOG:
+ - *2.2*:
+     Fixed Nike Cross text to reflect both stunning and killing all aliens as a requirement Fixed Fallen Star to show "first award" when awarded instead of "sixth award".
+     Corrected various spelling errors in award text

  - *2.1a*: Latest release now hosted on Github
  - *2.1*: Latest release before Github